 Any department can nominate one doctoral or M.F.A. student who exemplifies the characteristics of Chancellor Wells.
 Doctoral nominees must be at least in the second year of graduate studies and M.F.A. nominees must be at least in the first year of graduate studies at any Indiana University campus and a regularly enrolled student during the award year.
 The nominee may be a candidate for a doctoral degree.
 A committee of faculty members will make the final selection of the awardee.

-Affirmation of Approval, a brief statement from the Department Chairperson, or from a Faculty Member designated by theChairperson, confirming the nominated student is eligible and the Chair approves of the applicants request for funding.
+Nomination form with an Affirmation of Approval checked and signed by the Department Chairperson, or from a Faculty Member designated by theChairperson, confirming the nominated student is eligible and the Chair approves of the applicants request for funding

 Two (2) additional letters of recommendation